PandiLin/TransparentArray/README.md

 # TransparentArray

+Most of the complex iteration and data modification is relying on array modification, when we want to debug or to understand the data flow, we always need to use console.log on a lot of different middle steps,

+but what if we can use a custom array to which just log the every access, modifications, construction of the array? perhaps it can be a handy tool to understand the data flow and the state of the array.

 TransparentArray is a custom array implementation in TypeScript that provides transparency into array operations.
 It extends the native Array class and uses RxJS Subjects to emit messages about array modifications and accesses.

 ## Features